Get a Free Quote

 Failure is invariably more entertaining than success, and cricket scoring is no different in this regard.
 So, we have a duck if the batsman is out without scoring, originally a duck’s egg, from the shape of the “0” on the score card.
 There is also the golden duck for getting out on the first delivery, or the even more humiliating diamond duck for getting out without even facing a ball (e.g. from a run out).
 Or you might acquire spectacles from the 0-0 appearance of two ducks on the scoreboard.

 Finally, linguists will delight in the fact that sledging has nothing to do with alpine antics but involves using verbal guile to strategically taunt the opposition.
+It’s the one aspect of the language of cricket that is crystal clear, sometimes frighteningly so.
 Is there any other sport where linguistic skills form such a key tactical strategy?

 Susie Dent Dent’s Modern Tribes: The Secret Languages of Britain (2016) John Murray (Publishers)

 We are very pleased with the services provided by Rosetta Translations.
 They always send very prompt responses, transparent prices and deliver their work product at the highest standards.

 Jackie Brook, Sr Product Manager

 Thank you very much for your prompt and efficient service.

 Maximus Crushing and Screening

 I have translated multiple projects with Rosetta now and I cannot emphasise how great the service they provide is; quality, turnaround time and pricing is the best I have found yet.
 The qualities of translations we receive are of the highest standard and communication from the start of a project to the end is consistent.